Jbleezy/BO1-Reimagined/README.md

 * Der Riese: all teleporters linked
 * Der Riese: powerdown spawns from the start of each match
 * Der Riese: powerdown and dogs spawn from each teleporter use
+* Shangri-La: Pack-a-Punch stairs are open from the start of the match
+* Kino Der Toten: teleporter is automatically linked to the mainframe

 #### Grief
 * Win by surviving a round while all the enemies are dead